-But is it possible to convert it directly and do you need to replace any parts to do it?
+But is it possible to convert it directly and do you need to replace any parts?

-In this article, we will go through the R12 to R134A conversion and learn a bit about the specific systems.
+In this article, we will go through the conversion from R12 to R134A and learn a bit about the specific systems.
 First, we will go through some standard information.

-R12 was the most commonly used refrigerant of all times, and it was used for many applications.
-The technical, or chemical name of R12 is dichlorodifluoromethane.
-CCI2F2 denotes its formula containing the chemicals that it is made up of.
-Coming to its technical specs, the weight per molecule of R12 is about 121 with a boiling point of -21.6 degrees Fahrenheit.
+R12 was the most commonly used refrigerant of all time and it has been used for many applications.
+The technical or chemical name of R12 is dichlorodifluoromethane.
+CCI2F2 is its formula, which contains the chemicals that make it up.
+According to its technical data, the weight per molecule of R12 is about 121 with a boiling point of -21.6 degrees Fahrenheit.

-The molecules inside the R12 are of fluorine and chlorine which is why it is called chlorofluorocarbon or short for CFC, an abbreviation which has been very much standard in the 90s and earlier.
+The molecules inside R12 consist of fluorine and chlorine, which is why it is called chlorofluorocarbon, or CFC for short, an abbreviation that was very common in the 1990s and earlier.

-Due to the versatile nature of the R12, it becomes quickly a refrigerant used in air conditioning systems, fridges, and deep freezers.
-This refrigerant would be used in home appliances because its properties were comparatively safe.
+Because of the versatile nature of R12, it quickly became a refrigerant that used in air conditioners, refrigerators and freezers.
+This refrigerant is used in household appliances because its properties are relatively safe.

-This refrigerant was not flammable or toxic.
-Also, there was no hazard of the refrigerant being explosive which is why it was used heavily in home appliances related to cooling without it posing a threat to the environment or people.
-Moreover, R12 is an extremely stable compound and stays integrated under extreme pressures and operating situations.
-The only problem with R12 was that if it came in contact with a flame or fire, it would break down and become toxic to inhale which is why at the time of its era of use.
-People were advised to quickly turn off all the stoves and sources of flames and open all windows in a case of leakage so that all the toxic gas could spread out in the atmosphere.
+This refrigerant was neither flammable nor toxic.
+There was also no risk of the refrigerant being explosive, which is why it was used extensively in household appliances in connection with refrigeration, without posing a risk to the environment or to people.
+Furthermore, R12 is an extremely stable compound and remains integrated even under extreme pressures and operating situations.
+The only problem with R12 was that it would decompose on contact with a flame or fire and become toxic by inhalation.
+People were advised to quickly switch off all stoves and flame sources in case of leakage and to open all windows so that all the toxic gas could spread in the atmosphere.

-Soon, after research and study, scientists came to a conclusion that R12, which is a CFC gas, is harmful to the ozone layer and subsequently damages it which is why alternatives were to have opted for R12.
-One alternative to the R12 refrigerant is R134A
+Soon, after research and studies, scientists concluded that R12, a CFC gas, was harmful to the ozone layer and thus damaged it, which is why alternatives to R12 were chosen.
+One alternative to the refrigerant R12 is R134A.

 The R134A as a replacement for R12

-Soon, the R12 got banned in many places and were.
-As a result, replaced with other refrigerant gases out of which one is the R134A.
-Unlike the R12, the R134A contains hydrogen and fluorine molecules which is why it is known as HFC rather than CFC.
-Using the R134A prevented the damage to the ozone layer.
-The R134A refrigerant is called Tetrafluoroethane and classified as one of the HFC gases from the other refrigerant variants out there.
+Soon the R12s were banned in many places.
+As a result, they were replaced by other refrigerant gases, one of which is R134A.
+Unlike R12, R134A contains hydrogen and fluorine molecules, which is why it is also called HFC and not CFC.
+The use of R134A prevented damage to the ozone layer.
+The refrigerant R134A is called tetrafluoroethane and is classified as one of the HFC gases from the other refrigerant variants.

-The R134A is now commonly used in the air conditioning systems in vehicles, but it can also be used in fridges, freezers and other coolers similar to the applications of the R12.
-The R134A is sometimes also used for cooling overclocked computer systems.
-While the R134A doesn’t damage the Earth’s ozone layer like its predecessor the R12, it still is not considered the safest refrigerant.
-Many organizations consider that R134A contributes to global warming.
-Vehicles which were manufactured in the year 1994 and early used to use the R12 for the air conditioning.
-Cars older than 1994 started using the R134A instead of R12.
+Today, R134A is commonly used in vehicle air conditioning systems, but it can also be used in refrigerators, freezers and other refrigeration equipment similar to R12.
+R134A is sometimes also used to cool overworked computer systems.
+Although R134A does not damage the earth’s ozone layer like its predecessor R12, it is still not considered the safest refrigerant.
+Many organizations believe that R134A contributes to global warming.
+Vehicles manufactured before 1994 used R12 for air conditioning.
+Vehicles older than 1994 started using R134A instead of R12.

-So what if you have a car which dates back to 1994 or even before that?
-Well, if you do have a car that old, you have two options.
-Buy the R12 gas from a supplier online or from a store or modify your car’s air conditioning system to be able to use the R134A refrigerant.
-If you choose to keep things original and opt for buying the R12, then it is going to cost you more than you’d expect.
+So what if you have a car that was made in 1994 or even earlier?
+Well, if you have a car that old, you have two options.
+Buy the R12 gas from a supplier online or in a shop, or modify your car’s air conditioning system to use R134A refrigerant.
+If you choose to keep the original and decide to buy R12, it will cost you more than you expect.

-Luckily, we are here to show you how a successful conversion can be done without spending too much and having your car enabled to use the safer, R134A.
+Fortunately, we are here to show you how a successful retrofit can be done without spending too much money, to equip your car with the safer R134A.

 R12 to R134A Conversion

-There are two ways to convert your car’s AC system to be able to use the R134A gas.
-One is the factory method which would need you to replace the AC parts, and the other way is to modify the existing components to use the R134A.
-While the second option may be cheaper, it is better to go with the first one as since your car is already too old, most of the existing parts are probably on their way out of commission.
+There are two ways to convert the air conditioning of your vehicle to the R134A gas.
+One is the factory method, where you would need to replace the AC parts, and the other is to modify the existing components to use R134A.
+The second option may be cheaper, but it’s better to go for the first, because since your car is already getting old, most of the existing parts are probably on their way out of service.

-Now, starting with the conversion, you have two options, and that depends solely on you.
-You can either replace your old compressor and get a new one or use your old compressor and fill it with the R134A.
-Though, it’s not that simple.
-The reason is that the R134A runs at a higher pressure due to the size of its molecules being smaller when compared to those of the R12.
-Just filling your compressor with the R134A would cause your compressor to work harder due to the increased pressure and eventually create a leak to seal.
+Now, with the conversion you have two options, and which one you take depends entirely on you.
+You can either replace your old compressor and get a new one or you can use your old compressor and fill it with R134A.
+But it’s not that simple, because the R134A runs at a higher pressure as its molecules are smaller compared to the R12.
+Just filling your compressor with the R134A would cause your compressor to work harder due to the higher pressure and eventually create a leak to seal.
 But that’s the second thing to worry about.
-The first thing is that your factory compressor should be good enough to work correctly.
+The first thing is whether your factory compressor is good enough to work properly with the new R134A.

-If you suspect that your factory compressor is not really up to the mark anymore, you should be going for a new one.
-Though if your compressor still has power left, you will then need some new parts like hoses and switches which are compatible with the R134A refrigerant.
+If you suspect that your factory compressor is no longer working properly, you should buy a new compressor.
+However, if your compressor still has the capacity, you will need new parts such as hoses and switches that are compatible with R134A refrigerant.

-Check the model of your compressor, and you can find some signs on a label on the compressor.
-If you have any of these compressors, you have to replace your compressor.
+Check the model of your compressor and you will find some characters on the label of the compressor.
+If you have one of the following compressors, you will need to replace your compressor: